newrelic/nr1-pathpoint/docs/user_manual/v1.5.8/README.md

 ![image](screenshots/TP1.png)

-In this example the Touchpoint name is "Chat Throughput (PCC)", and the PCC means that this is the type of Touchpoint designed to count processes.
+In this example the Touchpoint name is "API Count (APC)", and the APC means that this is the type of Touchpoint designed to count processes.

 * Status "On" or "Off": This option allows you to enable or disable a touchpoint for display mode.

 ![image](screenshots/Example_status_on_off_TP_1.png)

-To turn Off a Touchpoint (for instance to troubleshoot it), right click on its name, then click on the "On" button.
-To turn it back "ON: again, right click on the Touchpoint again and click on the "OFF" button.
+To turn Off a Touchpoint (for instance to troubleshoot it): 1) Right click on its name, then 2)lick on the "On" button.
+To turn it back "ON", right click on the Touchpoint again and click on the "OFF" button.

 * Related_steps: Indicates the Step to which a Touchpoint is associated with.